 The Museum at FIT organizes and hosts symposia that bring together curators, scholars, designers, and other fashion professionals to explore important themes in fashion.
 Learn more about upcoming and past symposia below.
 Many past symposia are available to view on demand on our YouTube channel.

-This symposium will draw on the expert voices of hip hop style from journalists, designers, and stylists to curators, professors, and archivists who will explore topics that center hip hop fashion as a force that has shaped American culture for five decades.
+This symposium drew on the expert voices of journalists, designers, and stylists as well as curators, professors, and archivists who explored topics that centered hip hop fashion as a force that has shaped American culture for five decades.

 Mercury, arsenic, and other harmful substances were routinely included in the production processes of many 18th-, 19th-, and 20th-century textiles, fashions, and accessories.
 The Material Evidence Virtual Symposium highlighted and considered the risks posed by museum collection objects tainted with hazardous substances.